Mark E. Ferguson

 Mark Ferguson is one of the six partners who left Kirkland & Ellis in 1993 to found Bartlit Beck.
-Mark has extensive trial and appellate experience in federal and state courts throughout the U.S., and has taken more than 30 significant matters to judgment, including jury trials, bench trials. arbitrations and other proceedings.
-His work has included a wide range of subjects, ranging from complex computer hardware, software and semiconductor patents to financial and securities matters to products liability, business torts, housing discrimination and employment matters.
+Mark has more than 40 years of experience trying cases in federal and state courts throughout the U.S., involving subject areas ranging from computer hardware, software, and semiconductor patents to financial and securities disputes, antitrust and trade regulation, products liability, business torts, civil rights, and employment matters.
+He is a Fellow of the American College of Trial Lawyers.

 Mark's practice has included significant work in the following areas, including the trials and other matters set forth below:

-Defense of class action, mass action and individual products liability and other claims for clients including Bayer MaterialScience, Bayer CropScience, NL Industries, Inc.
+Defense of class action, mass action, and individual products liability and other claims for clients including Medline, Bayer and NL Industries, Inc.

 Complex Business and Commercial Litigation

-Representation of clients including ABB, Inc., Dun & Bradstreet, Bessemer Securities, W.R.
-Grace & Co. in litigation arising out of corporate mergers, acquisitions and other commercial disputes.
+Representation of clients including ABB, Dun & Bradstreet, Bessemer Securities, Hewlett-Packard, and W.R.
+Grace & Co. in disputes arising out of corporate mergers, acquisitions, and commercial transactions.

 Accounting and Financial

-Representation of several Big Four accounting firms in securities and alleged accountants' liability matters.
+Representation of Big Four accounting firms in securities and professional liability matters.

-Represented Dun & Bradstreet, DePaul University and other clients in defamation/privacy actions including jury trials and appeals; represented numerous clients in business interference, fraud and deceptive trade practices cases.
+Representation of corporations and other organizations in defamation/privacy actions, including in jury trials and appeals; representation of numerous clients in business interference, fraud, and deceptive trade practices cases.

 Antitrust and Trade Regulation

-Clients have included Hewlett-Packard Co., NCR Corporation, Dun & Bradstreet, Inc., Dart & Kraft, Inc., FMC Corp. and other companies.
-Matters include litigation and counseling under the Sherman, Clayton and FTC Acts and state antitrust statutes, as well as successful representation of several clients in merger proceedings before the FTC and Department of Justice, and in federal courts.
+Clients have included Hewlett-Packard, NCR Corporation, Dun & Bradstreet, Dart & Kraft, Inc., FMC Corp., and other companies.
+Matters have included litigation and counseling under the Sherman, Clayton, and FTC Acts, and state antitrust statutes.

 In Re Genetically Modified Rice Litigation (2006-2010)

-Mark is representing Bayer CropScience as national lead counsel in Multi-district Litigation concerning unintended release of experimental genetically modified rice.
-During 2009-2010, he tried four 3-4 week jury trials in United States District Court, Eastern District of Missouri (Judge Perry).
-The litigation is ongoing.
+Represented Bayer CropScience as national lead counsel in multidistrict litigation concerning unintended release of experimental genetically modified rice.
+During 2009-2010, tried four three to four week jury trials in the United States District Court for the Eastern District of Missouri (Judge Perry).
+The litigation was settled following a series of bellwether trials in federal and state court.

 Krippelz v.
 Ford Motor Co.
 (2008)

-Mark represented inventor Jacob Krippelz, Sr. in patent infringement action against Ford Motor Co. involving automotive exterior mirror lighting systems.
-The two-week Jury trial took place in the United States District Court, Northern District of Illinois (Judge Zagel).
-The jury returned verdict in our client' s favor in the amount of $23 million, later enhanced to more than $60 million upon a finding of willful infringement and after accrual of prejudgment interest.
+Represented inventor Jacob Krippelz, Sr. in a patent infringement action against Ford Motor Co. involving automotive exterior mirror lighting systems.
+The two-week jury trial took place in the United States District Court for the Northern District of Illinois (Judge Zagel).
+The jury returned a verdict in our client's favor in the amount of $23 million, later enhanced to approximately $56 million after a finding of willful infringement and after including pre- and post-judgment interest.
+The judgment was reversed on appeal and judgment of invalidity entered in favor of Ford.

 EMC Corp. v.
 Hewlett-Packard Co.
 (2004)

-Mark represented Hewlett-Packard as defendant in patent infringement action relating to storage area network technology.
-The three week jury trial took place in the United States District Court in Worcester, Mass.
-(Judge Gorton).
-The trial resulted in a verdict against HP, and settled while on appeal.
+Represented Hewlett-Packard in a patent infringement action relating to storage area network technology.
+The three-week jury trial took place in the United States District Court for the District of Massachusetts (Judge Gorton).
+The trial resulted in a verdict against HP, and the case settled as part of a larger set of claims and counterclaims while on appeal.

 Grand Eagle Companies, Inc. v.
 ABB, Inc., et al. (2001-2002)

-Mark represented ABB and ABB T&D in contract and trade secret litigation relating to nuclear power and industrial circuit breaker servicing business.
+Represented ABB and ABB T&D in contract and trade secret litigation relating to the parties' industrial circuit breaker servicing businesses.
 The preliminary injunction trial took place in the Court of Common Pleas, Cuyahoga County, Ohio (Judge Corrigan).
 Our client prevailed in that trial and the case settled thereafter.

 Combustion Engineering, Inc. and ABB, Inc. v.
 Imetal (2001)

-Mark represented Combustion Engineering and ABB, Inc. as plaintiffs in litigation arising out of a sale and purchase of a refractory business by French corporation Imetal, SA.
+Represented Combustion Engineering and ABB, Inc. in litigation arising out of the sale and purchase of a refractory business.
 The case was decided by the United States District Court for the Southern District of New York (Judges Martin and Marrero).
 Summary judgment was granted in favor of our clients CE and ABB on an affirmative $30 million-plus contract claim.
 The initial judgment was affirmed in part and remanded in part on appeal, and the remainder of case was won on remand.

 Avery Dennison v.
 The FLEXcon Company (2000)

-Mark represented FLEXcon as defendant in patent litigation relating to multilayer film facestocks for labels, tapes and signs.
-The case was decided by the Northern District of Illinois (Judges Andersen and Rosenbaum).
-Summary judgment of non-infringement was entered in our client FLEXcon's favor.
+Represented FLEXcon in patent litigation relating to multilayer film facestocks for labels, tapes, and signs.
+The case was decided by the United States District Court for the Northern District of Illinois (Judges Andersen and Rosenbaum).
+Summary judgment of non-infringement was entered in FLEXcon's favor.
 The judgment was affirmed on appeal.

 BISSELL Homecare, Inc. v.
 Oreck Corporation (1999)

-Mark represented BISSELL as declaratory plaintiff and counter-defendant in a design patent and trade dress infringement case involving lightweight upright vacuum cleaners.
-The preliminary injunction trial took place in the United States District Court, Western District of Michigan (Grand Rapids) (Judge Bell).
-The plaintiff's motion for an injunction against our client was denied, and this ruling was upheld on appeal.
+Represented BISSELL as declaratory plaintiff and counter-defendant in a design patent and trade dress infringement case involving lightweight upright vacuum cleaners.
+The week-long preliminary injunction trial took place in the United States District Court for the Western District of Michigan (Grand Rapids) (Judge Bell).
+The plaintiff's motion for a preliminary injunction against our client was denied, and this ruling was upheld on appeal.
 The case settled thereafter.

 Etak, Inc. v.
 Zexel Corporation v.
 Navigation Technologies Corporation (1997)

-Mark represented Navigation Technologies Corporation (NavTeq) as third-party defendant in a patent action relating to computerized in-vehicle navigation system hardware, software and display technology.
-The case was decided by the United States District Court, Northern District of California (San Francisco) (Judge Conti).
+Represented Navigation Technologies Corporation (now NavTeq) as third-party defendant in a patent action relating to computerized in-vehicle navigation system hardware, software, and display technology.
+The case was decided by the United States District Court for the Northern District of California (San Francisco) (Judge Conti).
 Summary judgment of non-infringement and/or invalidity was granted in favor of our client on 91 of 92 patent claims asserted.
-Plaintiff and defendant settled thereafter, eliminating all claims against our client NavTeq.
+Plaintiff and defendant settled thereafter, eliminating all claims against NavTeq.

 Maeser v.
 United Parcel Service, Inc. et al. (1997)

-Mark represented UPS as defendant in a patent action relating to computerized scanning and data entry devices.
-The case was decided by the United States District Court, District of Arizona (Phoenix) (Judge Broomfield).
+Represented UPS in a patent action relating to computerized scanning and data entry devices.
+The case was decided by the United States District Court for the District of Arizona (Phoenix) (Judge Broomfield).
 Summary judgment of both non-infringement and invalidity was entered in our client's favor on all asserted claims.

 Ortho Diagnostics, Inc. v.
 Miles, Inc. (1994)

-Mark represented Miles as defendant in patent action concerning laser-optical flow cytometer (blood testing device).
-The 4-week jury trial took place in the United States District Court, Southern District of New York (Judge Conner).
-The trial resulted in a verdict in our client's favor, including judgment of both non-infringement and invalidity for all patents in suit.
+Represented Miles in a patent action concerning laser-optical flow cytometers (blood testing devices).
+The four-week jury trial took place in the United States District Court for the Southern District of New York (Judge Conner).
+The trial resulted in a verdict in our client's favor, including a judgment of both non-infringement and invalidity for all patents in suit.
 This case was identified by The National Law Journal as one of the Top Defense Verdicts of 1994.

 Bourke, et al. v.
 The Dun & Bradstreet Corporation (1998)

-Mark represented Dun & Bradstreet in case challenging a company-wide determination of performance bonuses following a spin-off reorganization.
-Northern District of Illinois (Judge Gettleman) and Seventh Circuit.
-Case won below and on appeal.
+Represented Dun & Bradstreet in a case challenging a company-wide determination of performance bonuses following a spin-off reorganization.
+The case was decided in favor of Dun & Bradstreet by the United States District Court for the Northern District of Illinois (Judge Gettleman), and the judgment was affirmed on appeal.

 Bobrowicz v.
 Lee Hecht Harrison (1997)

-Mark represented national outplacement consulting firm Lee Hecht Harrison as defendant in action alleging that LHH improperly "steered" outplaced employees away from competitors of its client.
-The case was decided by the United States District Court, Northern District of Illinois (Judge Plunkett), and was won on a dispositive motion, without appeal.
+Represented national outplacement consulting firm Lee Hecht Harrison in an action alleging that LHH improperly "steered" outplaced employees away from competitors of its client.
+The case was decided by the United States District Court for the Northern District of Illinois (Judge Plunkett), and was won on a dispositive motion, without appeal.

 Whirlpool Financial Corp. v.
 W.R.
 Grace & Co.
 (1995)

-Mark represented W.R.
-Grace as defendant in a securities fraud action relating to acquisition financing transaction.
-The case was decided by the United States District Court, Northern District of Illinois (Judge Shadur) and the Seventh Circuit.
-Mark's client W.R.
-Grace won below and on appeal.
+Represented W.R.
+Grace in a securities fraud action relating to an acquisition financing transaction.
+The case was decided in favor of W.R.
+Grace by the United States District Court for the Northern District of Illinois (Judge Shadur), and the judgment was affirmed on appeal.

 Patton v.
 Ohr Properties Management (1993)

-Mark represented plaintiffs in pro bono housing discrimination case.
-The week-long jury trial took place in the United States District Court, Northern District of Illinois (Judge Holderman).
-Mark's client, the Patton family, won both compensatory and punitive damages.
+Represented plaintiffs in a pro bono housing discrimination case.
+The week-long jury trial took place in the United States District Court for the Northern District of Illinois (Judge Holderman).
+The Patton family prevailed and were awarded both compensatory and punitive damages.

 Holefca, et al. v.
 Price Waterhouse (1993)

-Mark represented Price Waterhouse in securities fraud class action arising out of the failure of US Mutual Savings & Loan Association.
-The case was decided in the United States District Court, Eastern District of Michigan (Judge Duggan).
-Partial summary judgment was entered in favor of Mark's client, and class certification was defeated.
+Represented Price Waterhouse in a securities fraud class action arising out of the failure of US Mutual Savings & Loan Association.
+The case was decided in the United States District Court for the Eastern District of Michigan (Judge Duggan).
+Partial summary judgment was entered in favor of Price Waterhouse, and class certification was denied.
 The case settled thereafter without exchange of monetary compensation.

 West Indies Automotive v.
 GMAC (1992)

-Mark represented GMAC in $40 million lender liability case.
-The three-week jury trial took place in the United States District Court, St. Thomas, U.S.V.I.
-(Judge Farnan).
-This case was won below and affirmed on appeal.
+Represented GMAC in a $40 million lender liability case.
+The three-week jury trial took place in the United States District Court for the District of the Virgin Islands (St. Thomas) (Judge Farnan).
+The case was won below, and the judgment was affirmed on appeal.

 In re DBA Systems, Inc. Securities Litigation (1992)

-Mark represented outside director of DBA Systems in securities fraud class action alleging fraud on the market and insider trading.
-The case was decided by the United States District Court, Middle District of Florida (Judges Fawcett and Young).
-Mark obtained summary judgment in his client's favor dismissing most claims and the case settled thereafter.
+Represented an outside director of DBA Systems in a securities fraud class action.
+The case was decided by the United States District Court for the Middle District of Florida (Judges Fawcett and Young).
+Obtained summary judgment in client's favor dismissing most claims, and the case settled thereafter.

-Mark represented Corporate Compensation Plans, Inc. in trial court and on appeal in business interference and contract case.
-The case was decided by the United States District Court, Northern District of Illinois (Judge Hart) and Seventh Circuit.
-Mark's client won below and on appeal.
+Represented Corporate Compensation Plans, Inc. in trial court and on appeal in a business interference and breach of contract case.
+The case was decided in favor of CCP by the United States District Court for the Northern District of Illinois (Judge Hart), and the judgment was affirmed on appeal.

 Mendenhall v.
 Barber-Greene (1990)

-Mark represented CMI Corp. and the individual licensor-inventor of an asphalt recycling process and apparatus as plaintiffs in a patent infringement case against Barber-Greene.
-The one-month jury trial took place in the United States District Court, Northern District of Illinois (Judge Will).
-The jury found in favor of Mark's clients.
+Represented CMI Corp. and the individual licensor-inventor of an asphalt recycling process and apparatus as plaintiffs in a patent infringement case against Barber-Greene.
+The one-month jury trial took place in the United States District Court for the Northern District of Illinois (Judge Will).
+The jury found in favor of CMI and its licensor-inventor.

 Amli Realty Co. v.
 The Koll Co.
 (1990)

-Mark represented Koll in dispute over an alleged oral contract for the sale of real estate.
-The preliminary injunction trial took place in the United States District Court, Northern District of Illinois (Judge Shadur).
-The preliminary injunction trial was lost and an injunction entered; the case settled thereafter.
+Represented Koll in a dispute over an alleged oral contract for the sale of real estate.
+The preliminary injunction trial took place in the United States District Court for the Northern District of Illinois (Judge Shadur).
+A preliminary injunction was entered against Koll, and the case settled thereafter.

-Mark represented Katy and several individual directors in private class action fraud case under SEC Rule 10b-5.
-The two-month jury trial took place in the United States District Court, District of Delaware (Judge Farnan).
-This case was won, with a verdict in favor of all defendants, and affirmed on appeal.
+Represented Katy Industries and several individual directors in a private class action securities fraud case under SEC Rule 10b-5.
+The two-month jury trial took place in the United States District Court for the District of Delaware (Judge Farnan).
+The case resulted in a verdict in favor of all defendants, and the judgement was affirmed on appeal.

 HVAC Systems, Inc. v.
 Dun & Bradstreet, Inc. (1989)

-Mark represented Dun & Bradstreet as defendant in a commercial libel action.
-The case was decided by the United States District Court, Northern District of Illinois (Judge Kocoras).
-Summary judgment was obtained in favor of Mark's client on all counts; with no appeal.
+Represented Dun & Bradstreet in a commercial libel case.
+The case was decided in favor of Dun & Bradstreet by the United States District Court for the Northern District of Illinois (Judge Kocoras) with all counts dismissed.

-Mark represented Dun & Bradstreet as defendant in a business libel case.
+Represented Dun & Bradstreet in a commercial libel case.
 The three-month jury trial took place in Sacramento, California Superior Court (Judge Boskovitch).
-The case was won, with a verdict in favor of Mark's client and no appeal.
+The trial resulted in a verdict in favor of Dun & Bradstreet with no appeal.

 Larese v.
 Dean Foods Co.
 (1987)

-Mark represented the area franchisor of Baskin-Robbins stores in a franchisee termination case.
-The jury trial took place in the United States District Court, District of Colorado (Denver) (Judge Kane).
-The case won with a verdict in favor of Mark's client and no appeal.
+Represented an area franchisor of Baskin-Robbins stores in a franchisee termination case.
+The jury trial took place in the United States District Court for the District of Colorado (Denver) (Judge Kane).
+The case resulted in a verdict in favor of Dun & Bradstreet with no appeal.

 Atari, Inc. v.
 Continental Merchandisers, Inc. (1986)

-Mark represented Atari in a fraud and contract case against a video game and computer distributor.
-The two-week arbitration took place before American Arbitration Association, San Francisco.
-The decision was in favor of Mark's client.
+Represented Atari in a fraud and contract case against a video game and computer distributor.
+The two-week arbitration took place before the American Arbitration Association, San Francisco.
+The panel decided in favor of Atari.

 Atari, Inc. v.
 Harris Trust & Savings Bank (1985)

-Mark represented Atari in litigation over a bank's failure to pay a draft under an irrevocable letter of credit.
-The case was decided in the United States District Court for the Northern District of Illinois (Judge Hart).
-Summary judgment was entered in favor of Mark's client requiring payment of the draft amount plus interest.
+Represented Atari in litigation over Harris Bank's failure to pay a draft under an irrevocable letter of credit.
+The case was decided in favor of Atari by the United States District Court for the Northern District of Illinois (Judge Hart).

 Other Significant Matters

-Mark represented Nicor in consolidated shareholder derivative litigation arising out of Nicor's merger with AGL Resources, Inc. The matter settled without payment of cash consideration.
+Represented Nicor in shareholder derivative litigation arising out of Nicor's merger with AGL Resources, Inc. The matter settled without payment of cash consideration.
 (Circuit Court of Cook County, IL, Chancery Division, Judge Martin)

 Tanner v.
 International Isocyanate Institute, et al. (2008-2011)

-Mark represented Bayer MaterialScience as defendant in class action products liability action concerning Methylene Diphenyl Diisocyanate (MDI)-containing products used in underground coal mining applications.
+Represented Bayer MaterialScience as defendant in class action products liability litigation concerning Methylene Diphenyl Diisocyanate (MDI)-containing products used in underground coal mining applications.
+The case settled.
 (N.D.
 Ala.)
-The case settled.

 Tandberg v.
 Hewlett-Packard Company (2007-2008)

-Mark represented Hewlett-Packard in defensive and offensive patent litigation involving data storage tape drive systems and related products.
-(D. Colo., Judge Babcock).
+Represented Hewlett-Packard in defensive and offensive patent litigation involving data storage tape drive systems and related products.
 The case settled.
+(D. Colo., Judge Babcock)

 Hewlett-Packard Company, et al. v.
 EMC Corporation (2003-2005)

-Mark represented Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
+Represented Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
+The case settled as part of a settlement of multiple actions.
 (N.D.
-Cal., Judge Fogel).
-The case settled as part of global settlement of multiple actions.
+Cal., Judge Fogel)

 3Com v.
 Cambia Networks, Inc. (2002-2003)

-Mark represented 3Com in a trade secret case relating to third generation ("3G") wireless data technology.
-(Circuit Court of Cook County, Judge Jaffe).
+Represented 3Com in a trade secret case relating to 3G wireless data technology.
 The case settled.
+(Circuit Court of Cook County, Judge Jaffe)

 NL Industries, Inc. v.
 Commercial Union, et al. (1995-2000)

-Mark represented NL as plaintiff in an environmental insurance coverage litigation.
+Represented NL in an environmental insurance coverage litigation.
+As part of this litigation, argued the seminal Third Circuit case concerning choice of law in multi-site environmental insurance coverage actions, obtained a favorable decision for NL.
+The parties thereafter settled NL's coverage claims.
 (D.N.J. and 3d Cir.)
-As part of this litigation, Mark argued the seminal Third Circuit case concerning choice of law in multi-site environmental insurance coverage action, obtaining a favorable decision for NL.

 Siemens, AG v.
 LG Semicon; Hyundai v.
 Infineon Technologies, et al. (2000)

-Mark represented Siemens and Infineon in litigation relating to semiconductor device and process patents.
+Represented Siemens and Infineon in litigation relating to semiconductor device and manufacturing process patents.
+The case settled.
 (D. Del., Judge McKelvie and N.D.
-Ca., Judge Ware).
-The case settled.
+Cal., Judge Ware)

 Siemens Canada, Ltd. v.
 Lectron (2000)

-Mark represented Siemens Canada as plaintiff in a patent case concerning electronically controlled fuel vapor management valve technology.
+Represented Siemens Canada in a patent case concerning electronically controlled fuel vapor management valve technology.
+The case settled.
 (N.D.
-Ill., Judge Manning).
-The case settled.
+Ill., Judge Manning)

 Board of Trustees of City Colleges v.
 Arthur Andersen (2000)

-Mark represented Arthur Andersen as defendant in litigation relating to derivative securities trading.
-(Circuit Court of Cook County, Illinois, Judge Billik).
-Mark obtained partial summary judgment as to most of plaintiff's damages claim, and the case settled thereafter.
+Represented Arthur Andersen in litigation relating to the firm's audit of City Colleges' derivative securities trading practices.
+Partial summary judgment was entered in favor of Arthur Andersen as to most of plaintiff's damages claim, and the case settled thereafter.
+(Circuit Court of Cook County, Illinois, Judge Billik)

 In re Asbestos IV (Kanawha County, West Virginia) (1995)

-Mark represented NL Industries in a mass asbestos products liability case in West Virginia state court (Charleston, Judge MacQueen).
+Represented NL Industries in a multi-plaintiff asbestos products liability case in West Virginia state court.
 The case settled during trial.
+(Charleston, W.V., Judge MacQueen)

 Cline, et al. v.
 Gerrity Oil & Gas Company (1995)